jieggii/mc.py/docs/PhraseGenerator/index.md

 # PhraseGenerator
 High-level interface to generate phrases.

-`PhraseGenerator` is in fact the only thing you need to learn to use `mc.py`.

 ## Creation
 `PhraseGenerator` instance is created same way as any class instance.
 It's constructor method accepts the following arguments: